“Tropicalia,” the musical and social revolution of Brazil in the 1960s

 A “tropical” musical and political protest

-The counterattack of the establishment
+The members of the band Os Mutantes

 Articles récents